-• Innovation, the creation of new products and technologies, necessarily implies the "destruction" of existing products, technologies, and firms.

-• In other words, the survival of existing products / technologies / firms is at the cost of preempting the birth of new ones.

-• The speed (and the effectiveness) of the innovation process in an industry depends crucially on the dynamic strategic interactions between "old" and "new" products/technologies.

-• Igami (JPE, 2017) studies these interactions in the context of the Hard-Disk-Drive (HDD) industry during 1981-1998.
+- Innovation, the creation of new products and technologies, necessarily implies the "destruction" of existing products, technologies, and firms. - The survival of existing products / technologies / firms is at the cost of preempting the birth of new ones. - The speed of the innovation process in an industry depends on the dynamic strategic interactions between "old" and "new" products/technologies. - Igami (JPE, 2017) studies these interactions in the context of the Hard-Disk-Drive (HDD) industry during 1981-1998.